VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

      See https://docs.victoriametrics.com/vmalert.html#reading-rules-from-object-storage

      Supports an array of values separated by comma or specified via multiple flags.
-  -rule.configCheckInterval duration
-     Interval for checking for changes in '-rule' files.
-By default, the checking is disabled.
-Send SIGHUP signal in order to force config check for changes.
-DEPRECATED - see '-configCheckInterval' instead
   -rule.maxResolveDuration duration
      Limits the maximum duration for automatic alert expiration, which by default is 4 times evaluationInterval of the parent group.
   -rule.resendDelay duration